Gota7/MoreObjectsMod/README.md

 The housekeeper hacks the original game's code to allow for loading the MOM overlay, and for using hooks and replacements to allow for cool game mechanics such as 2D levels.

+## Notes
+The complete guide is still a bit unorganized and uncomplete.
+Expect a video tutorial going through this as well in the future.
+Mostly the section about contributing and managing SFX needs to be done.

 ## Installation
 How to install and use MOM!